abstract road

 The State dropped the DUI.

-The defendant was stopped because her taillights were not functioning.
-Upon making contact, the officer observed the defendant to have an odor of alcohol, slurred speech, and red eyes.
-She admitted to having consumed whiskey, was stumbling, and was off balance.
-She then performed poorly the roadside tasks and was arrested for DUI.
-She later blew a.
-134 and .131 in the breath machine.
+The defendant was stopped for weaving.
+The officer observed an odor of alcohol, bloodshot/glassy eyes, and she admitted to having drank alcohol.
+She performed poorly on the field sobriety tests and was arrested for DUI.
+After her arrest, she blew a .183 and a .176 in the breath machine.

 The State dropped the DUI.